jfricano/StreamOtter/pm/dev-notes/api.md

 ## II.
 DataSerializationManager API

-For the Data Serialization and Deserialization aspect of your library, you want to provide a flexible yet simple API that allows developers to customize how data is prepared for transmission over WebSockets and how it is processed upon receipt.
+StreamOtter provides a flexible yet simple API that allows developers to customize how data is prepared for transmission over WebSockets and how it is processed upon receipt.
 This feature is crucial for ensuring data integrity and facilitating easier data handling between the frontend and backend, especially when interfacing with Kafka streams.

 #### 1. Configuration